 - What Is It That You Love About Them

-- Are You Behaving Like You’re In-Love
+- Are You Behaving Like You’re In Love

 It can also be hard to tell the difference between love and infatuation.
 While you may think about them all the time, people who are infatuated rarely know the person they are obsessing over.
 It’s likely that you may only have met them a handful of times, or even if you’re seeing them regularly, your relationship may not have progressed beyond casual conversation even if you’ve gotten physically intimate.
 More often than not, if you don’t know someone well but think you’re in love, you’re likely just in love with the idea of them that you’ve created in your mind.

 - How Do They Feel About It

-Sometimes love isn’t going to happen, and even when you love that person with all your heart, they just don’t feel the same.
+Sometimes love isn’t going to happen, and even when you love somebody with all your heart, they just don’t feel the same.
 Unrequited love sucks, and it can leave you feeling empty and despondent.
 Therapy can help you talk through these empty feelings and give you better coping strategies for your grief as you try and move towards healthier relationships.

 Previous Article23 Ways To Say I Love You Daughter

 Learn MoreWhat Is Online Therapy?
 About Online Counseling